infamoussoap/RationalFunctionApproximation/README.md

 ## Differential Equations
 Consider the following differential equation
 $$y'' + p(x)y' + q(x)y = f(x),\quad\text{for}\quad x\in[0,1].$$
-Numerical spectral solvers solve such a differential equation by approximating the non-constant coefficients, $p(x)$ and $q(x)$, as a polynomial.
+Numerical spectral solvers, like [Dedalus](https://dedalus-project.readthedocs.io/en/latest/), solve such a differential equation by approximating the non-constant coefficients, $p(x)$ and $q(x)$, as a polynomial.
 Importantly, the space and time complexity of numerical spectral solvers grow with respect to the degree